-29 Structured products are mainly issued in global form and certificates are not available for withdrawal; most exchange traded funds and debt securities are usually issued in scripless form.
+Structured products are mainly issued in global form and certificates are not available for withdrawal; most exchange traded funds and debt securities are usually issued in scripless form.

-30 HKSCC Nominees is a wholly owned subsidiary of HKSCC.
+HKSCC Nominees is a wholly owned subsidiary of HKSCC.

-CCASS are given immediate credit in the stock accounts of depositing CCASS Participants (other than IPs31) and are available for use in settlement activities.

-- 82. HKSCC is not the share registrar of Eligible Securities held in CCASS.
-HKSCC delivers all deposited share certificates upon receipt to the respective share registrars for re-registration into the name of HKSCC Nominees to ensure good title to the shares.
-Once re-registered, HKSCC Nominees becomes the registered shareholder on the company's register of members and holds the legal title to the shares on behalf of CCASS Participants and/or their clients who are the beneficial owners. - 83.
-CCASS Participants may withdraw shares from CCASS in respect of their holdings recorded in their stock accounts.
-Based on the withdrawal instructions authorised by CCASS Participants, HKSCC retrieves share certificates from its vault for their collection at the depository counter normally on the same day or the following day, depending on the time when the instructions are authorised. - 84.
-ChinaClear maintains an omnibus stock account in CCASS to keep the aggregate shareholdings of SEHK Securities for all eligible ChinaClear members.
-ChinaClear maintains details of shareholdings of SEHK Securities in its own system and records at investor level.
-HKSCC does not normally provide physical deposit or physical withdrawal services to ChinaClear with respect to the SEHK Securities held in its omnibus stock account with CCASS except physical withdrawal of non-eligible securities (if available) or unless otherwise mutually agreed between HKSCC and ChinaClear. - 85.
-As the shares held in CCASS are in the name of HKSCC Nominees, HKSCC also handles corporate actions on behalf of CCASS Participants, including: - (a) distribution of dividends and bonus shares to CCASS Participants after receiving them from issuers' share registrars; - (b) accepting voting instructions from CCASS Participants to vote on their behalf at general meetings; and - (c) accepting corporate action instructions for open offers, rights issues and redemptions, etc. from CCASS Participants for submission to issuers' share registrars.
+For IPs, the securities deposited will be put on-hold and only made available for use upon completion of the re-registration of the share certificates.

+of shareholdings of SEHK Securities in its own system and records at investor level.
+HKSCC does not normally provide physical deposit or physical withdrawal services to ChinaClear with respect to the SEHK Securities held in its omnibus stock accounts with CCASS except physical withdrawal of non-eligible securities (if available) or unless otherwise mutually agreed between HKSCC and ChinaClear.

+- 83 As the shares held in CCASS are in the name of HKSCC Nominees, HKSCC also handles corporate actions on behalf of CCASS Participants, including: - (a) distribution of dividends and bonus shares to CCASS Participants after receiving them from issuers' share registrars; - (b) accepting voting instructions from CCASS Participants to vote on their behalf at general meetings; and - (c) accepting corporate action instructions for open offers, rights issues and redemptions, etc. from CCASS Participants for submission to issuers' share registrars.